Should I Borrow Money to Get an MBA?

 If you’re convinced an MBA is in your path, you’ll want to consider some important factors that can help you decide if it’s better to get it now or later.

 • Know the cost of an MBA.
 Business school isn’t cheap.
-The average cost of an MBA is $61,800 and that’s just the tuition.
+The average cost of an MBA will run you about $63,000 and that’s just the tuition.
 You also have to pay for books, transportation, housing and food costs, and other fees.
-If you plan to be a full-time student, you’ll also need to figure out how much money you’ll need to live on.
+If you plan to be a full-time student, you’ll also need to figure out how much money you need for living expenses, which can really add up!

 • Determine your career goals and earning potential.
-Some careers in leadership and management positions require an MBA.
-If that’s a possible career path for you, you’ll want to get on track with an MBA sooner rather than later, since having an MBA could likely increase your earning potential.
+Some fields may require an MBA for leadership or management positions.
+If your field is one of those, and getting to the top is something you’re interested in, you’ll want to get on track with an MBA sooner rather than later, since that promotion could likely increase your earning potential.

-• Know your budget and future financial goals.
+• Know your budget.
 Now is the time to ask some tough financial questions: What does your budget currently look like?
 Do you have any money saved?
 Do you have student loan debt from your undergraduate education?
 If so, how are you managing that debt?
-If it’s draining your budget, adding more debt isn’t a great solution.
+If it’s draining your budget, adding more debt may not be a great solution.

 • Understand the “opportunity cost” of going back to school.
 If you plan to attend a program full-time, be sure to consider any earnings you are giving up while you are a student.
+According to the Bureau of Labor Statistics, this could be estimated as much as $155,000 for the typical bachelor’s degree holder.
 Factor in savings and 401k contributions you would have made while you were working.
 And, think about what potential investments – like buying a home or starting a business – you might forgo to earn this credential.

 • Consider private loans.
-If you receive financial aid or scholarships and grants, you still might need to come up with additional funds to meet the cost of education.
+Even if you receive financial aid or scholarships and grants, you still might need to come up with additional funds to meet the cost of education.
 That’s where private loans can help.
-Private loans are offered by banks, credit unions, nonprofits (like Brazos), and other organizations to help you bridge the gap where financial aid leaves off.
+While it’s recommended to exhaust all forms of federal aid first, private student loans offered by banks, credit unions and non-profits (like Brazos) may be a good option to help you bridge the gap where financial aid leaves off.

 • Know loan terms and rates.
 Interest rates can greatly impact the cost of your MBA.
 Take a look at the current loan terms and interest rates.
 Ask yourself if it makes sense to take out a loan under those rate conditions, or if it would be better to wait until rates drop.

 • Think about your personal life.
-Going back to school is a huge decision that may affect your loved ones.
+Going back to school is a huge decision that may affect not only you, but your loved ones.
 Think about your family and other personal commitments and how you may be able to balance those with the extra workload that getting an MBA requires.